Is there a Doctor on board at all times?

 The Tour Doctor will introduce him or herself at the beginning of the tour, and will give a brief medical talk during the introductory meeting.

 If you are on any regular medication you must bring enough to last the duration of the trip.
-In June 2016, legislation was introduced requiring travellers bringing prescribed medicines into Russia to carry a prescription in the traveller’s name, plus the name of the drug and prescribed quantity.
-If this isn’t in Russian, a notarised translation is also required.
-Some medicines which you can buy over the counter in the UK or US may require a prescription in Russia.
-Check with the nearest Russian Embassy if you’re unsure whether you need a prescription to bring your medicines into the country.
+Some medicines which you can buy over the counter in the UK or US may require a prescription in Eastern European and Central Asian countries.
+Check with the relevant embassy if you’re unsure whether you need a prescription to bring your medicines into the country.

 This is particularly important for sedatives such as sleeping pills or strong pain killers, as these are often regarded as ‘narcotics’ in eastern European and central Asian countries.
 Please inform the Tour Doctor that you are travelling with prescription medication.